IT-JONCTION/blackfire-labeler/README.md

 This repository provides a utility to facilitate the labeling of transactions using Blackfire and manage their associated data in Redis.
 The primary components include a task runner, a Blackfire labeler, and a Redis configuration class.
 The setup is intentionally small and siloed to handle only the limited functionality required for Blackfire profiling and Redis data management.
 This design is deliberate because the code is intended to be called from an `auto_prepend` file.
 By keeping it isolated, we avoid potential conflicts with the `RedisConfig` class or other configurations used in different parts of the project or other projects.

+## Logging and Profiling

+- **BlackfireLabeler** offers methods for:
+  - Generating unique request hashes.
+  - Logging request details and included files to Redis.
+  - Setting transaction names for Blackfire profiling.
+  - Archiving and managing logs.

 ## Project Structure

 ```plaintext